- Carl Wegner – CEO, Contour

 Imagine if Zoom and Microsoft Teams became interoperable.
-You could dial into a meeting using Zoom while another person could use your preference of Teams to dial in.
+You could dial into a meeting using Zoom while another person could use their preference of Teams to dial in.
 This sounds fantastic, doesn’t it?

 But what about the opportunity cost?
 How many other innovative and useful ideas could have been developed using the time and resources required?
 This pursuit of interoperability might be distracting them both from innovating and driving customer value to their respective markets.

-“It is important to remember that interoperability is technologically hard – and that’s the easiest part, ” says Kroeker.
+As Kroeker says, “it is important to remember that interoperability is technologically hard – and that’s the easiest part.”

 If people come to accept that they will need to be on multiple platforms – Zoom and Teams, for example – and focus more on providing feedback to allow each to improve, we will be in a world where interoperability is not the most important part.